 Resilience encapsulates our ability to not only survive disasters and extreme events such as bushfires, floods and earthquakes, but to also recover more quickly from them, with reduced impact on not only peoples' lives, but also in many cases, their livelihoods.
-Robustness on the other hand, is defined in the NCC [1] as "designing to sustain local damage, with the structural system as a whole remaining stable and not being damaged to an extent disproportionate to the original local damage".
-While natural disasters (paticularly earthquakes) may cause local damage, robustness will ensure the building survives and provides life safety, and resilience is the ability to recover from the event, including repairing damage.

-A special report by Deloitte [2] estimates that by 2060, natural disasters will cost Australia \$73 billion annually under a low emissions senario, or one which limits CO2 emissions and hence climate change caused by global warming and the resultant increased frequency of severe weather events and natural hazards.
+A special report by Deloitte [1] estimates that by 2060, natural disasters will cost Australia \$73 billion annually under a low emissions senario, or one which limits CO2 emissions and hence climate change caused by global warming and the resultant increased frequency of severe weather events and natural hazards.
 Natural hazards include events such as flooding, bushfires, tropical cyclones, severe storms, hail, heatwaves, earthquakes, coastal inundation and tsunamis.
-"Disaster occurs when natural hazards intersect with people and things of value, and when the impacts of hazards exceed our ability to avoid, cope or recover from them" [3].
+"Disaster occurs when natural hazards intersect with people and things of value, and when the impacts of hazards exceed our ability to avoid, cope or recover from them" [2].
 The Deloitte report was commissioned to better understand the costs associated with these events (Figure 1), to allow better decision making regarding investments in resilience, mitigation and post-disaster recovery.